dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof.md

 ## 02 Gables <a name="gables"></a>

 Cut, then assemble the gables on a flat surface.
-Stand them up one at a time, squaring them to the edge.
 Cut a forty five degree edge onto the end of a spare 2x4x8.
-Nail it to the roof floor first, then while leveling the gable, attach it to the center beam to keep it from tipping until the rafters are installed.
+Stand up a gable and nail it to the joist below.
+Have someone level the gable while someone else attaches the notched 2x4 to the center beam and a floor joist to keep it from tipping until the rafters and roof sheathing are installed.

 ![](images/C02.svg)